 But she was also the world’s worst cat:

 - She was an incorrigible furniture scratcher, despite having not one but two perfectly good scratching posts at her disposal.
-Her early-morning wake-up call involved the unmistakable sound of her going to town on the red leather La-Z-Boy chair in the living room.
-Nothing gets you leaping out of bed faster than that horrible sound.
+My early-morning wake-up call involved the unmistakable sound of her going to town on the red leather La-Z-Boy chair in the living room.
+Nothing gets you leaping out of bed faster than the horrible sound of claws on leather.

 - She was a one-cat wrecking crew.
 Besides that red leather chair, she had completely destroyed the dark satin bed skirt and one half of the (microfibre-covered) slipper chair.
 My favourite Espe purse.
 My beloved El Naturalista green shoes, made in Spain.
 Any magazines left lying about were shredded beyond utility.
 And I couldn’t have fresh flowers in the house anymore because she’d whack over the vases in search of the water.